asatarin/asatarin.github.io/talks/sanitizers-in-testing.md

 layout: talk
 ---

 Presented in Saint-Petersburg in June 2017 at [Heisenbug](https://heisenbug-piter.ru/en/talks/wash-your-hands-before-eating-or-sanitizer-in-testing/) conference.
+Video and slides are in Russian.

 ### Abstract